soerensen3/pascal3d/readme.md

 ![Logo](https://github.com/soerensen3/pascal3d/blob/master/art/icons/mipmap-xxxhdpi/ic_launcher.png)
+# Website and documentation

+Please visit https://soerensen3.github.io/pascal3d-docs/ for the website and documentation of Pascal3D.

 # What is Pascal3D

 Pascal3D (p3d) is an open source cross platform game engine for Free Pascal/Lazarus.
 It is focussed on ease of use while trying to be flexible enough to support advanced features and being extendable.